AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 - [x] Bluetooth is not working.
 - [x] Battery management not showing up.
 - [x] Webcam is not getting detected.
-- [ ] Keyboard Brightness Keys not working.

 Other problems: Too much time for booting up (almost 3-4 minutes).
 Verbose gets irritating after a while :P